RediSearch/RediSearch/docs/index.md

 ## Overview

-Redisearch impements a search engine on top of redis, but unlike other redis search libraries, it does not use internal data structures like sorted sets.
+Redisearch implements a search engine on top of Redis, but unlike other Redis search libraries, it does not use internal data structures like sorted sets.

 This also enables more advanced features, like exact phrase matching and numeric filtering for text queries,